sinwang20/NLPers-Help-NLPers/README.md

 # NLPers-Help-NLPers

-In the era of "Big Model", the survival space of NLPers is further squeezed, and we look forward to helping NLPers find new hope and insight through the "NLPers help NLPers" approach.
+In the era of "Big Model," the territory for NLPers to thrive is becoming increasingly limited.
+As a result, we aim to provide support to NLPers through the "NLPers help NLPers" approach, hoping to spark new inspiration and opportunities.

 ## Embracing the Big Model